 The Trust has adopted written policies and procedures that set out the objectives and goals for securities lending and the risk management procedures applicable to the entering of the Trust into the securities lending transactions.
 Under such policies, the Chief Executive Officer and Chief Financial Officer of the Manager are responsible for overseeing all lending and risk management practices undertaken by the Trust, as well as authorizing these transactions, which includes setting and reviewing the securities lending agreement.
-The board of directors reviews and approves the policies are reviewed annually.
+The board of directors reviews and approves the policies and procedures relating to the lending and risk management practices carried out by the Trust, and the policies are reviewed annually.